-The cat in question, Dewey Readmore Books, is [now, was] a long-haired ginger tabby that librarian Vicki Myron found on an icy winter morning in the book drop-off box of the public library of Spencer, Iowa, USA.
+The cat of the title, Dewey Readmore Books, is [now, was] a long-haired ginger tabby that librarian Vicki Myron found on an icy winter morning in the book drop-off box of the public library of Spencer, Iowa, USA.
 Dewey lived in the library, slept on the book trolleys and in index card boxes, and did his inimitable thing for 17 years, gathering fans from around the world.
 Interwoven with his life is that of the author, Vicki, her family, and the townspeople of Spencer

 While the “aw-shucks” rating on this book is sky-high, it is a happily satisfying little gem of a true story, honestly written, that just about anyone will love, from Dewey’s appealing portrait on the front cover, to the very last word.